Default WordPress Statuses

-What Are the Default Post Statuses in WordPress?
+What are the default statuses in WordPress?

 These statuses control whether WordPress posts are visible to the entire world, waiting for moderation, or sent to the trash to await deletion.

-Out-of-the-box, every blog post in WordPress has only 8 default statuses available:
+Out-of-the-box, WordPress has 8 default statuses available:

 - Publish: Viewable by any site visitor.